ancuong1610/Generative-Chatbot/README.md

 2. In `chat.py`, create a `ChatBot` class with methods as described in the project guidelines.
 3. At the end of `chat.py`, test out the chatbot by instantiating a `ChatBot` object and calling `.start_chat()` on it.

-Congratulations on creating a generative chatbot using real conversational data!